tuxette/ecas23_randomforest/README.md

     On linux, some system dependencies (C++ librairies) might be needed too.

-5.  **Install Python** and the following **Python libraries**:
+5.  **Install Python** (we recommend [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) or [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) and the following **Python libraries**:

     - `matplotlib`
     - `numpy`
+    - `pandas
     - `pyts`
     - `session_info`
     - `sklearn`
+    - `rfpimp`
+    - `xgboost

-    you can use the following commands (from a command line prompt) to do that:
+    you can use the following commands (from a terminal on Linux/MacOS or from 'Anaconda prompt', accessible from the Start menu, on Windows) to do that:

     ``` bash
-    pip install matplotlib numpy pyts session_info sklearn
+    pip install matplotlib numpy pandas pyts session_info sklearn rfpimp xgboost
     ```

 **Alternatively**, you can use cloud solutions, which prevent you from